USS California (BB-44): Design

 The two Tennessee-class battleships were authorized on 3 March 1915, and they were in most respects repeats of the earlier New Mexico-class battleships, the primary differences being enlarged bridges, greater elevation for the main battery turrets, and relocation of the secondary battery to the upper deck.

 California was 624 ft long overall and had a beam of 97 ft 5 in and a draft of 30 ft 2 in.
 She displaced 32300 LT as designed and up to 33190 LT at full combat load.
 The ship was powered by four-shaft General Electric turbo-electric transmission and eight oil-fired Babcock & Wilcox boilers rated at 26800 shp, generating a top speed of 21 kn.
 The ship had a cruising range of 8000 nmi at a speed of 10 kn.
 Her crew numbered 57 officers and 1,026 enlisted men.
-As built, she was fitted with two lattice masts with spotting tops for the main gun battery.
+As built, she was fitted with two lattice masts with spotting tops for the main battery.

 The ship was armed with a main battery of twelve 14 in/50 caliber guns in four, three-gun turrets on the centerline, placed in two superfiring pairs forward and aft of the superstructure.
 Unlike earlier American battleships with triple turrets, these mounts allowed each barrel to elevate independently.
 The secondary battery consisted of fourteen 5 in/51 caliber guns mounted in individual casemates clustered in the superstructure amidships.
 Initially, the ship was to have been fitted with twenty-two of the guns, but experiences in the North Sea during World War I demonstrated that the additional guns, which would have been placed in the hull, would have been unusable in anything but calm seas.
 As a result, the casemates were plated over to prevent flooding.
 The secondary battery was augmented with four 3 in/50 caliber guns.
 In addition to her gun armament, California was also fitted with two 21 in torpedo tubes, mounted submerged in the hull, one on each broadside.

 The main armored belt was 8–13.5 in thick, while the main armored deck was up to 3.5 in thick.
 The main battery gun turrets had 18 in thick faces on 13 in barbettes.
 The conning tower had 16 in thick sides.